jarvinenantti/snow-conditions/README.md

 # snow-conditions
-Fetch and plot historical snow conditions of FMI-sites close to ski centers in Lapland Use FMI open data API
+Fetch and plot historical snow conditions of FMI-sites close to ski centers in Lapland.
+Use FMI open data API

 ![Example of site statistics](example.png)